Kaminate/Legend-of-Dungeon/README.md

-copyright 2011 nathan park and heather hart
+(c) 2011 kaminate and heather hart

-This is the first game I ever made.